vanderc/Other/ReadMe.md

 # Overview

-I did this to demonstrate my knowledge of Erlang {Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}

-{Provide a description for the software that you wrote to demonstrate the Erlang language.}

-{Describe your purpose for writing this software.}
+I wrote this to show what I have learned about Erlang.
+I used it to create a simple sudoku solver.

 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the software running and a walkthrough of the code.
 Focus should be on sharing what you learned about the language syntax.}